 Whether the assignee is a man or a woman, the role of an accompanying spouse is an important part of the relocation process.
 According to the Global Head of Intercultural Business Solutions at Farnham Castle Sheelagh Mahoney, corporations can reduce the risk of assignment failure by providing the entire family with cultural training before the assignment begins.
 It is an economic and pre-emptive method of minimizing the risks involved and to help expat families and their employers to get the most out of assignments.
 In many cases the expat-experience is still viewed as it was in the ’70s with servants and all.
 The reality, however, is very different and we must update our way of thinking and consider how to best support accompanying spouses, be they men or women.

 In our case, we got plenty of support from my partner’s employer.
 During the four years we spent in China we discussed and compared experiences with other expats, which in turn influenced my opinions of those companies.
 Although my partner’s employer did their best and we received help from many instances, a lot still had to be learned the hard way.
 Having one experienced contact to handle all of the immigration and relocation matters would have immensily helped and sped up the settling-in in the new country.

 - The writer works for FRS as a relocation consultant.
 She has personal experience being an expat spouseas well as facing and overcoming challenges with expat assignments.

-Tags: families, family relocation, interview, spousal support, Spouse
+Tags: families, interview, Spouse

 Interested in hearing more from an accompanying spouse?
 Listen to Emi tell about their experiences in moving to Finland!